theobald-software/helpcenter.theobald-software.github.io/includes/components/bwcube/variables-and-filters.md

 	- :magnifying-glass: - Pre-defined values: If available, select pre-defined values from SAP:<br>
 	![selections](../../assets/images/documentation/components/bwcube/query-var.png){:class="img-responsive"}
 6. Click **[OK]** to confirm your input.

+	!!! warning
+		**Extraction fails - Error message: Argument cannot be null or empty** <br>
+		When a variable is assigned, a value cannot be empty for an extraction to run. <br>
+		Make sure to pass a value (# is accepted).

 7. Click {{ previewBtn }} in the main window of the {{ component }} to check the result of the filter.
 If {{ variables }} are defined, you are prompted to populate the parameters with actual values.